New Tesla Model 3 versus used Tesla Model S: range & charging

 - 1IntroductionThe Tesla Model 3 has few if any direct rivals, but what about a used Model S?
 We put a Model 3 Standard Range up against a secondhand Model S 75D

-- 2Range & charging - currently readingThe Model 3 is the fastest charging car on sale until the Porsche Taycan arrives, and delivers a similar real-world range to a used Model S
+- 2Range & charging - currently readingThe Model 3 is one of the fastest charging cars on sale, and delivers a similar real-world range to a used Model S

 - 4Driving & performanceThe 75D is hilariously fast despite being one of the ‘lesser’ Model S variants, while the Model 3 feels perfectly judged for UK roads